computational-linguistics-class/computational-linguistics-class.github.io/term-project.md

 Your term project is to design a project similar to the homework assigments you have completed in this class.
 Your final project will consist of the following components:

-1. A description of the problem, in the style and format of the homework assignment descriptions.
-1. Training and evaluation data.
+1. A formal definition of the problem and a motivation for while it is an interesting challenge for natural language processing.
 1. A commented implementation of the simplest possible solution to the problem.
 For instance, this could be a majority class baseline or a random baseline.
 1. A commented implementation of a baseline published in the literature, along with skeleton code obtained by removing the parts that students should implement.